aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/prototypal_behavior_sharing.md

 let bikeA = {}; // creates an empty object
 let bikeB = {};

-// prototype of both bikeA and bikeB is is a repository of methods
+// prototype of both bikeA and bikeB is a repository of methods
-// available to all objects, including the repository console.log(Object.getPrototypeOf(bikeA));
+// available to all objects, including the repository
+// when we use object literal notation, the prototype of the object is set
+// the object referenced by the `prototype` property of the `Object` function
-console.log(Object.getPrototypeOf(bikeA) === Object.getPrototypeOf(Repository));
+// hence the following code logs true console.log(Object.getPrototypeOf(bikeA) === Object.getPrototypeOf(Repository));
 bikeA.speedUp; // undefined

-//let's change the prototype of both bikeA and bikeB Object.setPrototypeOf(bikeA, Repository);
+//let's change the prototype of both bikeA and bikeB
+//Javascript allows us to change the prototype of an object to another object
+//warning: setPrototypeOf is a rather slow function Object.setPrototypeOf(bikeA, Repository);
 Object.setPrototypeOf(bikeB, Repository);